 Excellence in Publishing Award, Association of Catholic Publishers

 Finalist, Washington State Book Award

-“A fond biography of an unworldly man…vivid and engaging.”The New York Times
+New York Times: “A fond biography of an unworldly man…vivid and engaging.”

 Publishers Weekly: “Drawing on his friendship with poet Robert Lax (1915–2000) and his close readings of Lax’s writings, McGregor eloquently offers the definitive biography of a too often forgotten figure who influenced a number of writers and crafted spirituality out of his deep commitment to love, poverty, and justice.”

-“Pure Act is much more than a biography.
-It’s a real and full and personal meditation on life, and on what a life is for.”Karen Fisher, author of A Sudden Country
+Karen Fisher, author of A Sudden Country: “Pure Act is much more than a biography.
+It’s a real and full and personal meditation on life, and on what a life is for.”

 In his early life, as he alternated working at the New Yorker, writing screenplays in Hollywood and editing a Paris literary journal with studying philosophy, serving the poor in Harlem and living in a sanctuary high in the French Alps, Lax pursued an approach to life he called pure act—a way of living in the moment that was both spontaneous and practiced, God-inspired and self-chosen.
 By devoting himself to simplicity, poverty and prayer, he expanded his capacity for peace, joy and love while producing distinctive poetry of such stark beauty critics called him “one of America’s greatest experimental poets” and “one of the new ‘saints’ of the avant-garde.”